dennislee22/dennislee22.github.io/docs/cml/customimage.md

     docker build --network host -t nexus.cdpkvm.cldr:9999/cdppvcds140/cudatoolkit_tf:11.3 . -f cudatoolkit_for_tf.Dockerfile
     ```

 3. Upon successful build, push it into the Nexus registry.
-In this example, a Nexus docker registry is positioned to host the container image.
+In this example, the Nexus docker registry hosts the container image.

     ```bash
     docker image push nexus.cdpkvm.cldr:9999/cdppvcds140/cudatoolkit_tf:11.3
     ```

-4. In CML, navigate to Site Administration > Runtime/Engine and add the new docker image under the Engine Image section.
+4. In CML, navigate to Site Administration > Runtime/Engine and add the new docker image under the `Engine Images` section.

     ![](../../assets/images/cml/customimage1.png)